Any28Flo/takeabreak/README.md

-First steps with python
+<strong>First steps with python</strong>

-In this program I´m learning to write simple program with Python.
+<p>In this program I´m learning to write simple program with Python.</p>
-I write a program that schedules breaks throughout th day remindign me, to take a break
+<p>I write a program that schedules breaks throughout th day reminding me,  take a break</p>